Jacobite succession: Pretenders and subsequent heirs

 English common law determined the line of succession based on male-preference primogeniture, and Scots law applied the same principle in relation to the crown of Scotland.
 Following the Glorious Revolution, this was altered by a series of English and Scottish statutes, namely the Claim of Right Act 1689, the Bill of Rights 1689 and the Act of Settlement 1701, but Jacobites did not accept their validity.
 The tables below set out the male-preference primogeniture line of succession, unaltered by those statutes.

 Stuart pretenders

 The Stuarts who claimed the thrones of England, Scotland, and Ireland as pretenders after 1688 were:

 Subsequent succession

-Upon the extinction of the Royal Stuart line with the death of Henry, Cardinal of York, and applying male-preference primogeniture unaltered by the Act of Settlement 1701, the succession would have passed to the individuals named in the table below.
+Upon the extinction of the Royal Stuart line with the death of Henry, Cardinal Duke of York, and applying male-preference primogeniture unaltered by the Act of Settlement 1701, the succession would have passed to the individuals named in the table below.
 However, unlike the Stuart pretenders, none of them has claimed the British throne (or the thrones of England, Scotland or Ireland) or incorporated the arms of these countries in their coats-of-arms.
 Nevertheless, since the 19th century, there have been small groups advocating the restoration of the Jacobite succession to the throne.